All area and trail closures have been lifted. Please use caution in recently burned areas. This is the final update.

 The fire is burning in timber(grass and understory), short grass, subalpine fir, and in heavy dead and down woody fuel.

 Reconnaissance by air to monitor fire activity will continue.
-Structure protection equipment and supplies are in place for cabins and storage shed.
 Trapline and communication with outfitters and guides in the wilderness will continue.
+Fire restrictions have been lifted and trail closures are being evaluated.

 |Projected Incident Activity|